 Does your club’s allocation of operational dollars align with its goals?
 Does your spending reflect that of a dedicated golf club, a diverse country club with a family focus, or some variation on those themes?
 There is no right and wrong here.
-Just the revelation that a club can instantly see and understand if its actual spending is in line with its stated strategy.
+Just the revelation that a club can instantly see and understand whether its actual spending is in line with its stated strategy -- or not.
 If you claim to be a family-friendly club with amenities for the whole family and you are allocating 30% to the course and 10% to non-golf sports, you are staying pretty true to that objective in your proportionate spending.
 If the balance is 37% to course maintenance and 3% to non-golf sports, your spending is inconsistent with the family-friendly claim.
 When it comes to facilities and club culture, you can't be all things to all people.
 You have to make a strategic decision about what kind of club you want to be and then target spending in a manner that supports those goals.

 CB Member Note: